The Gleaner Laws

 Luke 6:

 The Bible disagrees!
 The Bible gave gleaner rights to everyone.
 Though the purpose of those rights was to feed the poor and the fatherless, everyone was entitled to exercise them.
 Jesus and his disciples hammered home this point by exercising these rights while on the road.
 Jesus and company were quite capable of holding day jobs.
 They were articulate and had access to the best healthcare in human history, so we can assume they were able-bodied.
 They didn’t need to resort to nibbling other people’s crops; they did so because they had the right to.
+By modern standards, Jesus was a welfare cheat!

 This right might cause some Objectivists and libertarians in the audience to mutter about “altruism” or “initiation of force.”
-To the contrary, gleaner rights stem from natural rights , as I’ll demonstrate below.
+To the contrary, gleaner rights stem from natural rights, as I’ll demonstrate below.
 But for the moment let us focus on the welfare implications: why give a welfare right to everyone?
 Shouldn’t we just focus on the truly needy?

 Who is truly needy?
 It’s not always obvious.
 Human ability is a continuum, ranging from retarded cripples with deformed faces to athletic geniuses with winning smiles.
-If this range of ability is distributed in a bell shaped curve (highly likely), then the curve is higher at the border between need/not need than it is at the beginning of true need.
+If this range of ability is distributed in a bell shaped curve (highly likely), then the curve is higher at the border between need/not need than it is at the beginning of obvious need.
 Well to the left of the boundary you have the invalids, the truly crazy, the severely autistic head bangers, the profoundly retarded.
 Taking care of these people is hard work, but it’s obvious that the work needs to be done.
-At the the margin you have the Forrest Gumps, the partially crippled, the guy collecting workman’s compensation for a bad back who might be able to work part time, but dares not risk losing his disabled status by trying.
+At the margin you have the Forrest Gumps, the partially crippled, the guy collecting workman’s compensation for a bad back who might be able to work part time, but dares not risk losing his disabled status by trying.
 There’s the rub.
-People at the boundary need to prove need, and in doing so increase their neediness.
+People at the boundary have to prove need, and in doing so increase their neediness.
 Is that bum simply too lazy and drunk to hold a job or is he truly incapable of getting his act together?
 We don’t know.
 He doesn’t know!
 The same for many collecting workman’s comp.
 Some might be able to work part time, or at a sedentary job.
 Or the pain might be too much.
 They cannot tell without trying, and by trying they might lose their disabled status.
 And then there are many people near the edge who go in and out of need status.

 The Right to Glean